apache/flink/docs/apis/streaming/connectors/kinesis.md

 Note that the streaming connectors are not part of the binary distribution.
-See linking with them for cluster execution [here]({{site.baseurl}}/apis/cluster_execution.html#linking-with-modules-not-contained-in-the-binary-distribution).
+See how to link with them for cluster execution [here]({{site.baseurl}}/apis/cluster_execution.html#linking-with-modules-not-contained-in-the-binary-distribution).

-#### Usage of Consumer
+### Using the Amazon Kinesis Streams Service
+Follow the instructions from the [Amazon Kinesis Streams Developer Guide](https://docs.aws.amazon.com/streams/latest/dev/learning-kinesis-module-one-create-stream.html) to setup Kinesis streams.
+Make sure to create the appropriate IAM policy and user to read / write to the Kinesis streams.

+### Kinesis Consumer

 The `FlinkKinesisConsumer` can be used to pull data from multiple Kinesis streams within the same AWS region in parallel.
-It participates in Flink's distributed snapshot checkpointing and provides exactly-once processing guarantees.
+It participates in Flink's distributed snapshot checkpointing and provides exactly-once user-defined state update guarantees.
 Note that the current version can not handle resharding of Kinesis streams.
 When Kinesis streams are resharded, the consumer will fail and the Flink streaming job must be resubmitted.